How to Start a New Organization and Maintain Previous Student Organization Recognition Status

-- Must be matriculated and enrolled.
+- Must be matriculated and enrolled at Cal State LA.

 - Graduate and credential students must earn three (3) semester units per term while holding office.

 - Graduate and credential students are allowed to earn a maximum of 50 semester units or 167 percent of the units required for the graduate or credential objective, whichever is greater.

 CSI, in compliance with CSU Executive Order 1068, conducts student organization advisor eligibility reviews and provides advisors with updated information and training on how to serve as an advisor.
 For more information regarding advisor eligibility requirements and resources please contact CSI at 323-343-5110.

 Further, the University’s commitment requires that no retaliation shall occur because an individual filed a complaint of discrimination or harassment or some other way opposed discriminatory practices, or participated in an investigation related to such complaint.
 This policy is in accord with Title VII of the Civil Rights Act of 1964, as amended, Title IX of the Educational Amendments of 1972, as amended, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, as amended, the Vietnam Era Veterans’ Readjustment Act of 1974, related federal and state laws, and related administrative regulations and executive orders.

 If you feel you have been the victim of discrimination, harassment, or retaliation in connection with your association with the University, please contact the Office for Equity and Diversity.
-Your concern will be treated confidentially to the extent the law permits, considered carefully and investigated promptly.
+Your concern will be treated confidentially to the extent the law permits considered carefully and investigated promptly.
 Corrective action will be taken if required.
 No action will be taken against you for filing a good faith complaint.

-Types of Organizations Offered
+Types of Organizations Recognized

-Cal State LA is fortunate to have a variety of over 150 recognized student organizations on campus.
+Cal State LA is fortunate to have a variety of over 100 recognized student organizations on campus.
 Organizations are categorized to better communicate their general purposes and activities to interested students.
 The Center for Student Involvement describes organizations as belonging to one of the following categories:

-- University-Sponsored Organization/National Honor Societies
+- University-Sponsored Organizations/National Honor Societies

 - Special Interest

-CSI, along with several on campus departments, has determined that sports clubs/club sports require significant time from personnel to monitor the health and safety of the participants during practices and tournaments.
+CSI, along with several on-campus departments, has determined that sports clubs/club sports require significant time from personnel to monitor the health and safety of the participants during practices and tournaments.
 In addition, the role of the advisor/coach is far more extensive than for a non-sports club.
-Likewise the lack of equipment, appropriate facilities, the cost of insurance, and funding for travel must also be considered.
+Likewise, the lack of equipment, appropriate facilities, the cost of insurance, and funding for travel must also be considered.
 Given these factors, Cal State LA does not recognize sports clubs.